DrLex0/quake-frogbots/waypoint/README.md

 m42.rj_angles='70 -64 0';
 ```

 Mind that there are subtle differences between Quake and QuakeWorld physics, which can cause a jump that works in one engine to fail in the other.
-Do not create set-ups that are borderline, and verify that the jumps do work in the intended engine.
+Do not create set-ups that are borderline, and verify that the jumps do work in the intended engine, preferably in both.

 Bots will only actively plan an RJ when that path is worth following to reach a goal, and there is no alternative path that does not require RJ, even if much longer.
-In the latter case they might still randomly decide to take an RJ shortcut when happening to pass across the marker, but they will not actively seek out that path.
+In the latter case they may randomly decide to take an RJ shortcut when happening to pass across the marker, but they will not actively seek out that path.

 ### Water